Meet our employees

 “As a Field engineer I have hands on with our highly specialized solutions and technologies for the oil and gas industry and I constantly have to improve my knowledge and skills in order to ensure a high service quality in all operations.
 Besides the fact that I have the best view from my “office”, I like that my days are never the same as I have to adapt to the constantly change in needs of the working situation.
 We are having an overall focus on safety and how to help our clients leaving behind as small footprint as possible, which I am proud of being a contributing part of”.

-Marcelo Adriano Pavanelli Batocchio, Sales Director, Rio de Janeiro, Brazil
+Marcelo Adriano Pavanelli Batocchio, Area Vice President, Rio de Janeiro, Brazil

 Having been with us less than a year, Marcelo is one of the newcomers to Welltec.
 However, he is by no means a newcomer to the oil and gas industry, having more than 10 years’ experience with other service providers.

-Today, as General Manager for Welltec in Brazil, he is tasked with developing our business in a rapidly growing market.
+Today, as Area Vice President for Welltec in Brazil, he is tasked with developing our business in a rapidly growing market.

 “Brazil is a growth area and this was one of my main drivers for joining Welltec.
 Welltec provides a good challenge.
 We have kind people and good operations.
 And I see a huge potential for further developing my career and building the local organization.”